No. 17 Kentucky outlasts Missouri 71-59 in SEC opener

 Missouri: The Tigers’ quest for their first-ever Rupp Arena win began well enough as their defense aggressively denied inside chances while their shooters delivered from outside.
 That physical game also helped put Kentucky on the line often, resulting in a huge disparity on free throws.
 They didn’t have an answer for Richards, who was free on most of his opportunities.

-”I think he was the difference-maker,” Missouri coach Cuonzo Martin said. ”They got more points from their bigs than we did from ours.”

-Kentucky: The Wildcats started sluggishly after a week off, missing six of seven shots while allowing the Tigers to make shots from deep.
-Richards was the steadying presence on both ends, but especially with the ball, converting a pair of 3-point plays to keep them in the game before Quickley delivered from deep.
-Freshman guard Johnny Juzang was sidelined by an illness, leaving them with just eight scholarship players, and the roster might be even shorter depending on Hagans’ status.
+Kentucky: The Wildcats started sluggishly from the field after a week off, missing six of seven shots while allowing the Tigers to make shots from deep.
+Richards was the steadying presence on both ends but especially with the ball, converting a pair of 3-point plays to keep them in the game before Quickley delivered from deep.
+Freshman guard Johnny Juzang missed the game with an illness, leaving them with just eight scholarship players.

-”We just have to pick up the little stuff that he does,” Quickley said. ”He gets everybody involved, so we’re going to have to be an even better passing team than we already are.
-He’s a leader, you know?”

 UP NEXT